asmshkhaws/SALES_DATA_PYTHON/STAGE_3_Exploratory_Data_Analysis.md

 ```
 ![image](https://github.com/asmshkhaws/SALES_DATA_PYTHON/assets/119579424/0ac26e1a-6039-4404-b2cb-4452828073e1)

+* With the `subplot()` function you can draw multiple plots in one figure:

+  The `subplot()` function takes three arguments that describes the layout of the figure.

+    `plt.subplot(1, 2, 1)`

+  The layout is organized in rows and columns, which are represented by the first and second argument.

+  The third argument represents the index of the current plot.
+* `Seaborn`: provides a high-level interface for drawing attractive and informative statistical graphics.
+* With Seaborn, histograms are made using the `histplot` function.

+  You can add a kde curve to a histogram by setting the `kde` argument to True.

 ```
-# Seaborn: provides a high-level interface for drawing attractive and informative statistical graphics.
 import seaborn as sns

 # Create a figure with three subplots for the numeric variables